-Calbright's program pathway model is centered on student needs and what works best for student success -all built on a foundation of empathy for what students experience, and equity in outcomes.
+Calbright's program model is centered on student needs and what works best for student success - all built on a foundation of empathy for what students experience, and equity in outcomes.
 Our team studies labor market needs, researching which skills are needed to succeed in today's economy, and builds the learning experience with the goal of career advancement in mind.

-Students who complete their pathways will develop skills that employers value.
-We will provide hands-on experience to enhance demonstration and practicality of skills for potential employers that can emulate real work scenarios.
+Students who complete these programs will develop skills that employers value.
+We provide hands-on experience so you're ready on day one after completion to succeed in a new job.

-We offer a full range of supportive and learning services for adult students, from preenrollment through completion, to ensure they're prepared for better-paying, upwardlymobile jobs.
+We offer a full range of support and learning services for adult students, from pre-enrollment through completion, to ensure they're prepared for better-paying, upwardly-mobile jobs.

-Employability Accessibility Accountability Affordability Competencies can be designed by employers Flexible options for students Value clear to students No fees for students Ensuring students possess knowledge and skills needed to advance in the workplace.
+Competencies can be designed by employers Flexible options for students Value clear to students No fees for students Ensuring students possess knowledge and skills needed to advance in the workplace.
 Using technology with a flexible academic schedule designed to smooth over the challenges of attending classes.
 Replacing grades with demonstrated mastery of a defined set of skills.
 Increasing access for adult students who seek to maximize their personal and professional potential.